Gustave Rosenthal

-Gustav Heinrich de Rosenthal (1754–1829) was a Baltic German soldier and member of the Baltic nobility born in Vaimõisa, present-day Estonia, with the Title of Baron and last name of von Wetter-Rosenthal, a junior line of the von Wetter-Tegerfelden (von Wetter-Tegervelt).
+Gustav Heinrich von Wetter-Rosenthal (1754–1829) was a Baltic German soldier and member of the Baltic nobility born in Vaimõisa, present-day Estonia, with the Title of Baron and last name of von Wetter-Rosenthal, a junior line of the von Wetter-Tegerfelden (von Wetter-Tegervelt).
 He came into conflict with another man and was forced to flee the country after killing him in a duel.
 He came to North America, where he served in the Continental Army using the name John Rose.

 Birth, Education, and Early Life

 Born in 1754, Rosenthal was an aristocrat from a long lineage of Baltic Barons.

 Historically, Estonia and Livonia had traded with cities in the Hanseatic League for over 300 years by the time of Rosenthal's birth.
 The land had been ruled by a small group of Barons for around 500 years, making it more open to trade and interaction with Scandinavia and Europe than the rest of the Russian Empire.
 However, the Baltic Barons were not as grand as the Russian nobility.
 Although they lived on landed estates with serfs working their land, the Baltic aristocracy was viewed as more traditional, somewhat provincial, and less opulent than their Russian counterparts.

 Rosenthal was born into a long line of tradition, honor, and prestige.
 While firmly rooted in the Baltic aristocracy, through his maternal line, the Rosenthal family maintained a Swedish title of nobility over 100 years ago by Queen Christina of Sweden.
 This combined title was considered more prestigious than Russian titles of nobility at the time, as it was older and Russian titles could be purchased.
 Czarina Catherine II, also known as Catherine the Great, is also said to have favored the Baltic aristocracy over the Russian aristocracy- considering them "superior" by 1774.

 Rosenthal was born on his family's estate at Vaimõisa, and spent much of his early life in the manor houses and estates at Vaimõisa and Rosenthal.
 Gustav was the eldest child of Johann Adolf de Rosenthal, a Baltic baron, and Ulrike von Funcken, who was Swedish.
 He had two sisters and one younger brother named Karl.
 In his journal, Gustav seems to be the closest with Karl out of all of his siblings.

 Rosenthal was educated at the Knight's Academy in Tallinn.
 The Knights and nobility of this region were heavily associated with the Teutonic Order, which likely influenced Rosenthal's education while in Tallinn.

 By the age of 20, Rosenthal had arrived to the Capital in St. Petersburg to become a member of the czarina's court.
 It was there where he would get into a duel with an unknown other man, which would cause him to flee to the New World.